 Yes, changes in hormones can cause your body odor to smell.
 Hot flashes, night sweats and hormonal fluctuations experienced during menopause cause excessive sweating, which leads to changes in body odor.
 Some people believe their body odor changes when they’re pregnant or menstruating.
 Research suggests a person’s body odor changes during ovulation (the time in a person’s menstrual cycle when they can become pregnant) to attract a mate.

 The saying, “you are what you eat,” may apply to body odor.
-If you eat food rich in sulfur you may develop body odor.
+If you eat food rich in sulfur, you may develop body odor.
 Sulfur smells like rotten eggs.
-When it’s secreted from your body in your sweat, it can put off an unpleasant smell.
+When your body secretes it in your sweat, it can put off an unpleasant smell.
 Examples of sulfur-rich foods are:

 Eliminating or reducing these triggers may help improve your body odor.